-Dependant's income
+STEP 1 Dependant's income

-Salary and wages - but not lump sum severance or retirement payments of a

-capital nature or as compensation for losing a job \$

-Australian annuities and

-superannuation income streams \$

-Centrelink payments and exempt Australian Government payments excluding any payment listed in the previous column \$

-Veterans' Affairs payments - but not Japanese internment compensation payment German Forced Labour Compensation Programme (GFLCP) payments \$

-Interest and dividend income -

-but not franking credits attached φ.

-to franked dividends \$

-Business, trust and rental income \$

-Any maintenance payments your

-spouse received for their own support after divorce or separation \$
+Salary and wages - but not lump sum severance or retirement payments of a capital nature or as compensation for losing a job \$ (a) Australian annuities and superannuation income streams (other than any tax-free component shown on your dependant's PAYG payment statement - superannuation income streams) \$ (b) Centrelink payments and exempt Australian Government payments excluding any payment listed 1 in the previous column Veterans' Affairs payments - but not Japanese internment compensation payment German Forced Labour Compensation Programme (GFLCP) payments \$ (c) Interest and dividend income - but not franking credits attached to franked dividends or interest, or any other return, or Government contributions credited to a first home saver account (FHSA) \$ (e) Business, trust and rental income Any maintenance payments your \$ (f) spouse received for their own support after divorce or separation \$ (g)

-Maintenance or accommodation component of a scholarship paid by the Commonwealth or state - but not if it is
+The maintenance or accommodation component of a dependant's education scholarship paid by the Commonwealth or state - but not any other part of it that is:

-for helping to educate isolated children aged under 16 years or Commonwealth or state assistance with school fees, purchase of textbooks, or travelling expenses or non-government scholarships for the education of a

-dependent child or student \$
+- for other educational expenses of isolated children under 16 years old or - Commonwealth or state assistance with school fees, purchase of textbooks, or travelling expenses or - a non-government scholarship for the education of a dependent child or student

 Any net capital gain for the income year \$

-Add up the amounts in the column. \$ (a)
+Add the amounts (a) to (i).

-The amount at (a) is your dependant's to ntal income
+The amount at (j) is your dependant's total income.

-STEP 2 Dependant's reductions to income
+Dependant's reductions to income

+Expenses incurred in earning income which could be claimed as a tax deduction - but not gifts, donations, tax agent's fees or prior year losses \$ (k)

+Ψ (.
+4)

-Expenses incurred in earning income which could be claimed as a tax deduction - but not gifts, donations, tax agent's fees or prior year losses \$ Child care expenses incurred by the dependant because they were working, less any cash rebates \$ Expenses incurred by the dependant for travel to and from child care because they were working \$ Expenses incurred by the dependant for travel to and from work \$ Expenses incurred by the dependant in conducting a business activity that resulted in a deferred non-commercial business loss, even if your dependant did not lodge a tax return \$ Add up the amounts in the column. \$ (b) The amount at (b) is your dependant's total reduction.
+Child care expenses incurred by the dependant because they were

+working, less any cash rebates \$ (l)

+Expenses incurred by the dependant for travel to and from child care

+because they were working \$ (m)

+Expenses incurred by the dependant

+for travel to and from work \$ (n)

+Expenses incurred by the dependant in conducting a business activity that resulted in a deferred non-commercial business loss, even if your dependant did not lodge a tax return

+Add the amounts (k) to (o).